GSA/digitalgov.gov/content/post/2016-05-18-the-data-briefing-introducing-the-u-s-patent-and-trademark-offices-new-open-data-portal.md

 date: 2016-05-18 11:10:59 -0400
-title: 'The Data Briefing\: Introducing the U.S. Patent and Trademark Office’sNew Open Data Portal'
+title: 'The Data Briefing\: Introducing the U.S. Patent and Trademark Office’s New Open Data Portal'
-summary: 'My first column when I came back from last year’ssummer sabbatical was on the U.S. Patent and Trademark Office’s(USPTO) PatentsView project.
-PatentsView became one of the Department of Commerce’smost viewed apps in 2015.
+summary: 'My first column when I came back from last year’s summer sabbatical was on the U.S. Patent and Trademark Office’s (USPTO) PatentsView project.
+PatentsView became one of the Department of Commerce’s most viewed apps in 2015.
 Building on this success, USPTO released a beta version of its open data portal. '
 authors: [bbrantley]
 categories:
   - API